mn519019/nasa-api-json-parse/README.md

 ## Requirement
 - python 3
+- Your own api key from NASA's website

 ## Approach
 - When you GET data by sending a HTTP request (request moduel) from python, the data can be cut off on your terminal.
 I normaly use this site if the api link is provided [JSON Formatter](https://jsonformatter.org/json-pretty-print).